Rafael-Ayala/openSkies/README.md

 <!-- badges: end -->

-openSkies provides a set of tools to retrieve, analyze and plot flight information data.
-It includes a client interface to the [OpenSky API](https://opensky-network.org).
+openSkies provides a set of tools to retrieve, analyze and plot flight information data in R. It includes a client interface to the [OpenSky API](https://opensky-network.org).

 ## Installation